Restless Chipotle

 Garlic Butter in a white bowl.

 You can't go wrong with this easy recipe!
-It's made with real butter, fresh garlic, Parmesan, and plenty of Italian spices for authentic flavor, delicious flavor every time.
+It's made with real butter, fresh garlic, Parmesan, and plenty of Italian spices for authentic and delicious flavor every time.

 Don't want to scroll through the page to get to the recipe?
 Use the table of contents to click on the section you want to go to.